We may earn commission from affiliate links →

 Home to the largest coastline in Europe, with over 13,600 kilometers of shore and hundreds of islands, there’s no shortage of stunning beaches in Greece.

-Lots of people ask, “are there sandy beaches in Greece?” – Yes, yes, there are!
-The country features some of the most fabulous sandy beaches in Greece, with crystal waters with all the shades of turquoise and emerald.
+Many people ask, “are there sandy beaches in Greece?” – Yes, there are!
+The country features some of the most fabulous sandy beaches in Greece, with crystal waters and all shades of turquoise and emerald.

 In general, the best beaches in Greece are very safe, not really deep or wavy, and to make things even better, there are no dangerous or poisonous fish to spoil such a unique landscape.